n1cfury/takinacissp/domain5.md

 - Rainbow Tables: a database that contains the precomputed hashed output for most or all passwords

 ## Type 2 Authentication: Something you have
-- Synchronous dynamic token
+- Synchronous dynamic password token: Generates passwords at fixed time intervals.
+Entered along with a passphrase or password.
-- Asynchronoous dynamic token
+- Asynchronoous dynamic password token: Generates onetime passwords after the user enters a PIN in the token device.

 ## Type 3 Authentication: Something you are
 ### Biometric Systems and Accuracy